Dr James Hickey

 Other Academic Activities:

-I am always interested to hear from prospective research students (MSc and PhD) or postdoctoral researchers.
-If you like the sound of my research and would like to get involved then please get in touch.
+I am always interested to hear from prospective PhD/MSc research students, postdoctoral researchers, and research fellows.
+You can see the sort of projects I’m involved in on my past and current research pages, and lists of publications and team members.
+If you like the sound of my research and want to explore how to get involved then please get in touch.